pyrotank41/FinanceEscroAIAgent/README.md

 OPENAI_API_KEY=<your openai api key>
 GROQ_API_KEY=<your groq api key> # required if you are running prompt evals, as the evals uses Mixtral-8b model from groq api to evaluate the prompts against openai's gpt-3.5-turbo model
 ```
-the app will use the api keys to interact with the openai api and the groq api using this .env file, do dont need to export it manually
+the app will use the api keys to interact with the openai api and the groq api using this .env file, you do not need to export it manually.

 ### Run the chat assistant

 Easiest way to interact with the chat assistant is via the strreamlit app.
-To run the app, without worrying about the dependencies, you can use the docker container.
+To run the app, without worrying about the dependencies, you can use the docker.
-to run docker container, we use `docker compose` to build and run the container.
+To build and run our app in docker container, we use `docker compose`.

-from the root of the repo run the following command:
+From the root of the repo run the following command:

 ```shell
 docker compose up --build
 ```

 The comand above will bild the container and run the streamlit app.
 The app will be available at `http://localhost:8501` in your browser.

+Please check the terminal for logs and errors if any.

 **NOTE**: It will take time to build the container as well as for the streamlit app to start.
 As the embedding model is large, it will take time to load the model, create index and start the app.
 (To save time and resources the vector database is not hosted on the cloud, it gets created on the fly when the app starts.
 This is not the best practice and should be avoided in production.)